Mashed Potato Casserole requires NO peeling, and it has just five ingredients. It reheats beautifully, too!

 The potatoes are known as Creamer potatoes, and they are meant to be eaten with their skins on.
 The skin is naturally nutritious and adds a great texture to the creamy mashed potatoes.

-You need four ingredients to make mashed potato casserole.
+You need five ingredients to make mashed potato casserole.

-- The Little Potato Company Dynamic Duo Creamer potatoes can be found in the produce section at your local Walmart (more on that below!).
+- The Little Potato Company Dynamic Duo Creamer potatoes can be found in the produce section at your local Walmart or many grocery stores.

-- Light cream cheese adds creaminess and a light tang.
+- Cream cheese adds creaminess and a light tang.

 - Sour cream adds even more creaminess to the potatoes.